-BOOKS !
-BOOKS ! !---Greenleaf's Series of Mathematical Works are now being used in early all the Schools, Academics and Colleges in the United States, and are without doubt unrivalled in point of merif, and in adaptation to the wants of our schools; they have the plainest rules and best examples to illustrate the whole business of life.
-The attention of Superintendents, Directors and Teachers is respectfully invited to these works before introducing a uniform series of any other kind as the law requires.
-These books can be had wholesaie. retail or in exchange for old Books when introduced in the schools, at C. D. WATSON'S Drug and Book Store.
+BOOKS!
+BOOKS !!-- Greenleaf's Series of Mathematical Works are now being used in nearly all the Schools, Academies and Colleges in the United States, and are without doubt unrival-led in point of merit, and in adaptation to the wants of our schools ; they have the plainest rules and best examples to illustrate the whole business of life.
+The attention of Superintendents, Directors and Teachers is respectfully invited to these be had wholesale. retail or in exchange for old Books when introduced in the schools, at C. D. WATSON'S Drug and Book Store.

 Clearfield, Jan.
 30, 1856-2m.

-HALLOA!-NEW WAGON MANUFACTORY The undersigned would respectfully announce to his friends and the public generally, that he has opened out a new Wagon-Making Establishment in "New Salem City," Brady town-ship, where he will at all times be prepared to manufacture, on the shortest notice, all kinds of Wagons, Carts, Wheelbarrows &c.
-The best material that can be procured will be used, and his work will be made in the most substantial and durable manner, such as will bear the test of strict examination.
-By a close observance of his business engagements, and by disposing of his work on the most reasonable terms, which he will do for either each or approved country produce, he hopes to merit and receive a liberal share of publie custom BENJ.
+HALLOA!-NEW WAGON MANUFACTORY The undersigned would respectfully announce to his friends and the public generally, that he has opened out a new Wagon-Making Es-tablishment in "New Salem City."
+Brady town-ship, where he will at all times be prepared to manufacture, on the shortest notice, all kinds of Wagons, Carts, Wheelbarrows &c.
+The best ma-terial that can be procured will be used, and his work will be made in the most substantial and durable manner, such as will bear the test of strict examination.
+By a close observance of his business engagements, and by disposing of his work on the most reasonable terms, which he will do for either cash or approved country produce, he hopes to merit and receive a liberal share of pul lic custom BENJ.
 RISHEL.
 New Salem City.
 Jan.
 16, 1856.

-KYLERTOWN GIFT DISTRIBUTION 1.600 GIFTS FOR THE PEOPLE !!
-THE subscriber has concluded to dispose of his property by making a Gift Distrib hayng Sixteen Hundred Shares, at ONE DOLLAR A SHARE.
-He feels satisfied that he can dispose of it in this way to the entire satisfaction of all who may interest themselves in the Enterprize.
-The drawing and distribution will be superinten ded by a committee into whose hands the property will be placed as soon as the tickets are sold The committee is composed of the following gentlemen-Chester Munson, Thomas G. Snyder and 0.
-P. Wilder.
-The public are assured that they can rely upon this committee to manage every thing fairly and impartially.
+KYLERTOWN GIFT DISTRIBUTION

+1.600 GIFTS FOR THE PEOPLE !!
+THE subscriber has concluded to dispose of his property by making a Gift Distribution, having Sixteen Hundred Shares, at ONE DOLLAR A SHARE.
+He feels satisfied that he can disose of it in this way to the entire satisfaction of all who may interest themselves in the Enterprize.
+The drawing and distribution will be superinten ded by a committee into whose hands the property will be placed as soon as the tickets are sold.
+The committee is composed of the following gen-tlemen-Chester Munson.
+Thomas G. Snyder and O. P. Wilder.
+The public are assured that they can rely upon this committee to manage every thing fairly and impartially igned will be promptly attended to.
+JOHN W. WILLHELM.
+Kylertown, Clearfield Co., Pa.

 For a list of Gifts, see handbills.
 All orders for tickets addressed to the under-